janhesters/react-router-saas-template/README.md

 4. Logs success or exits on error, ensuring your tests always see exactly the pricing rows they expect.

 You don’t need to replay webhooks or manage `stripe-events.txt` in CI—this script handles everything.
 Just push your code and let your CI pipeline run `npm test`.

+### 3. Configure the Customer Portal

+Add the prices you created to your customer portal.